mofrim/42-fdf/README.md

 - [2024-09-13 00:30] Continue tomorrow.
 Angles also need to persist.
 Furthermore i should make up a way for centering the whole map on screen.

+- [2024-09-13 07:46] Or maybe i should just maintain an untranslated copy of the whole map, which remains at the origin and is not zoomed  (except from initially read values) or projected to the xy-plane.
+I could call it `map_orig` 🤣.
+Then, whenever the view is updated, translated, zoomed or the map should be drawn at all, duplicate `map_orig` and apply this to the map.
+  Another **IDEA** for centering the map is: find min_x/y, max_x/y and calculate the middle of map by (min_x+max_x)/2 ..., then calculate the difference between middle of window (winsize_x/2, winsize_y/2) and translate by that values.

+- [2024-09-13 08:02] Baaaaammmm!!!
+That's it!!!
+The last IDEA was really the thing!
+Next steps:

+    1) introduce variable for *steepnes** which is the z-coordinate multiplier applied to orig_map allowing to have a better distinction for the 3d-ness.
+    2) make the steepness modifiable through interactive (that would involve having an `initial_map` where we can apply that to 🤔 otherwise we would have to transform the height increase... nope.)
+    3) implement the `initial_resize_map` which will be carried out after `read_map()` using the some sane values derived from `winsize_x/y`.
+The question that arises here is that of **ascpect ratio**! i want a square to be a square, and a rectangle, a rectangle so i have to apply the same multiplier to `x` and `y` coordinates. am i right?!?